Skip to main content

 • Enclomiphene In some cases, Enclomiphene may be included to further support the hypothalamic-pituitary-gonadal (HPG) axis.
 It works by blocking estrogen receptors at the hypothalamus, which can lead to an increase in LH and FSH, further stimulating natural testosterone production.

-For women experiencing symptoms of hormonal imbalance, particularly during the perimenopausal and postmenopausal transitions, low-dose can be a valuable component of a broader hormonal optimization strategy.
+For women experiencing symptoms of hormonal imbalance, particularly during the perimenopausal and postmenopausal transitions, low-dose testosterone therapy can be a valuable component of a broader hormonal optimization strategy.
 The protocols are distinct from those for men, utilizing much lower doses to achieve physiological balance.

 Weekly subcutaneous injections of Testosterone Cypionate, often in the range of 0.1-0.2ml, can help improve energy, mood, and libido.
 This is frequently prescribed alongside progesterone, which provides a calming effect and supports sleep, and in some cases, estrogen to manage vasomotor symptoms like hot flashes.
 The goal is to create a synergistic effect that restores overall hormonal harmony.

 Evaluating the Impact on Metabolic and Liver Health

-The effectiveness of these protocols is monitored through regular blood work, which provides objective data on the therapy’s impact.
-A (CMP) offers a window into the functioning of the liver and kidneys, while a lipid panel tracks changes in cholesterol and triglycerides.
 Clinical studies have demonstrated that long-term, properly managed TRT can lead to significant improvements in these markers.
-For instance, a systematic review and meta-analysis of studies on men with disease found that testosterone treatment was associated with a reduction in liver fat and an improvement in liver enzymes.
+For instance, a systematic review and meta-analysis of studies on men with metabolic dysfunction-associated steatotic liver disease found that testosterone treatment was associated with a reduction in liver fat and an improvement in liver enzymes.

-Another long-term prospective study observed that men receiving testosterone therapy showed a decrease in and improvements in liver function over an eight-year period.
+Another long-term prospective study observed that men receiving testosterone therapy showed a decrease in triglyceride levels and improvements in liver function over an eight-year period.
 These findings underscore the connection between hormonal optimization and metabolic health.

 Impact of TRT on Metabolic and Liver Markers